Combining joint movement with precise pressure allocation maximizes muscle therapy with this 3-dimensional execution.

 Be satisfied that you are making the most significant difference with Kinetic Massage.

-- Students can take our classes and receive an attendance certificate.
-They will still receive the allotted amount of credits specified by their association and do not need to complete an exam.
+- Students complete our classes and receive our “proof of attendance”.
+They still receive the allotted amount of credits specified by their association and do not need to complete an exam.

-- Students can write an exam at the end of each class.
-If they pass all exams, then they will receive a final certificate stating that they completed all requirements to be a ‘Certified Therapist’.
+- Students complete our “Certification” after they successfully write our exam.
+If they pass all exams required (if more than one), then they will receive a final SFH certificate stating that they completed all requirements to be a “Certified Therapist”.